data-miner00/book/content/web-dev/storytelling-with-storybook.md

 ## Summary

 In a nutshell, Storybook is extremely helpful when it comes to front-end development.
 It is used for isolating components for visualization and development.
 It is also a great tool to produce top-notch documentation of a project.
-There are a lot of addons available that can be integrated with Storybook to extend its capability that make it more useful.
+There are a lot of addons available that can be integrated with Storybook to extend its capability.

 ## Links and Reference